autogluon/autogluon/docs/tutorials/multimodal/customization.md

 ```

 ### data.mixup.switch_prob
-The probability of switching to cutmix instead of mixup when both are active.
+The probability of switching to Cutmix instead of Mixup when both are active.
 ```
 # default used by AutoMM
 predictor.fit(hyperparameters={"data.mixup.switch_prob": 0.5})